ChrisCameron1/5GResourceAssignmentGenerator/README.md

 ## Contact

-5G Resource Allocation Generator is developed at the University of British Columbia in partnership with Huawei Technologies Ltd.
+5G Resource Assignment Generator is developed at the University of British Columbia in partnership with Huawei Technologies Ltd.
 If you found a bug or have a question, please email cchris13@cs.ubc.ca

 ## Overview